sneat/starter-scene-packer/readme.md

 ## How to use

+Just head on over to https://sneat.github.io/scene-packer-module-generator/ and fill in the appropriate fields.
+This repository forms the basis of the module that gets downloaded from https://sneat.github.io/scene-packer-module-generator/

+Alternatively, if you want to do it manually...

 Follow these steps to convert `starter-scene-packer` into your very own module compatible with [Scene Packer](https://github.com/League-of-Foundry-Developers/scene-packer).

 If you get stuck at any stage, feel free to stop by the [<img src="https://github.com/League-of-Foundry-Developers/scene-packer/raw/main/assets/icons/hand-truck.png" alt="icon" height="24" valign="middle">